michaelx1999/testreadme/README.md

 > others.
 With a robust system design and a reliable technology stack, Twitter provides a seamless and secure user
 > experience.

+## Architecture Diagram
+an image here

+## Database Schema
+an image here

 ## Technology stack
 - Python